aurajs/website/source/guides/2013-07-06-aura-development-docs.html.markdown

 ### A higher level of abstraction for the web

-Widgets are just that, **complete packaged and reusable pieces of user experience**.
+Components are just that, **complete packaged and reusable pieces of user experience**.
 You already see them all around the web : Disqus comments, Twitter cards, Facebook social plugins.
 We all know how easy it is the plug them inside our apps and we should all be able to make stuff like that.

-But it should not stop to widgets for public consumption, we should actually be able to build our apps this way : by assembling / stitching those pieces together.
+But it should not stop to components for public consumption, we should actually be able to build our apps this way : by assembling / stitching those pieces together.

 ### Yet another framework ?

 Nope, AuraJS is not another web framework, it's more like an architecture that you can use to structure your apps and make reusable components.
-AuraJS Widgets can be Backbone, EmberJS or Angular views or even complete apps.
+AuraJS Components can be Backbone, EmberJS or Angular views or even complete apps.

 ### How does it work ?

-Widgets are completely decoupled, they only can talk to each other via events.
+Components are completely decoupled, they only can talk to each other via events.
 You can't have a handle on them from the outside, and themselves are just aware of what you explicitely make available throught their `sandboxes`.

-To build your app, you can assemble widgets via AuraJS's HTML API, by using the `data-aura-widget` attribute.
+To build your app, you can assemble components via AuraJS's HTML API, by using the `data-aura-component` attribute.

 Let's take an example.
 Let's say that we want to build a Github Issues app.
 We need to be able to :

 * Display lists of issues from specific repos
 * Filter those issues

-Now let's make some widgets, but first we need a way to talk to [Github's API](http://developer.github.com/v3/issues/).
+Now let's make some components, but first we need a way to talk to [Github's API](http://developer.github.com/v3/issues/).

 Here is a simple [AuraJS extension](https://github.com/aurajs/aura/blob/master/notes/extensions.md) that does just that :